Mirena IUD Injury Risks

 You have rights.
 Attorney Solis can help.

 The Mirena IUD (intrauterine device) is a birth control method designed to provide long-term protection against pregnancy.
 Healthcare providers place this small, T-shaped device inside a woman's uterus during an office visit; the IUD releases a hormone called levonorgestrel that helps to prevent pregnancy by stopping sperm before it reaches the uterus.
-IUDs are favored by many women because they are supposed to provide safe, highly effective and reversible long-term birth control, and Mirena is one of the most commonly used IUDs nationwide.
+IUDs are favored by many women because they are supposed to provide safe, highly effective and reversible long-term birth control, and Mirena is one of the most used IUDs nationwide.

 Serious side effects and complications associated with Mirena